AdguardTeam/AdguardFilters/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Please include a summary of the change and which issue is fixed.
 ### If the related issue does not exist in our repository, please create it before making pool request.
-### It is highly recommended to use our [Web Reporting Tool](https://kb.adguard.com/en/technical-support/reporting-tool) instead of creating an issue on GitHub.
+### It is highly recommended to use our [Web Reporting Tool](https://kb.adguard.com/en/technical-support/reporting-tool) instead of creating an issue on GitHub directly.
+### Please note, that we verify every pull request manually, so it may take time to apply it.

 ---